-"These demonstrations are evidence of the increasing maturity of the technology, which we intend to utilize in Seagate products in the future," said Mike Covault, vice president of Seagate's Advanced Technology Integration Team.
+"These demonstrations are proof of the increasing maturity of the technology, which we intend to use in Seagate products in the future," said Mike Covault, Vice President of Seagate's Advanced Technology Integration Team.
 "The shift to perpendicular recording highlights a technology roadmap for magnetic recording to continue to address the needs of an increasingly data-intensive, digital world."

-Seagate anticipates implementing perpendicular recording within its products perhaps as early as calendar year 2004.
+Seagate anticipates implementing perpendicular recording in its products, perhaps as early as calendar year 2004.

 Technical Details Using industry-standard test procedures, Seagate has achieved a recording density in Perpendicular Recording of 100 Gbits per sq. inch, at 700 kbpi by 143 ktpi and over 330 Mbits per second.
 This is the highest areal density reported to date for Perpendicular Recording systems and represents a significant advance in the state of the art over the previous record of 60 Gbpsi.

-The demonstration was carried out with a hardware channel under realistic and stringent drive conditions that incorporate full set of adjacent data tracks on multiple heads and media.
-Moreover, the heads used were fully integrated read/write heads specifically designed both for perpendicular recording and for use at this high track density.
+The demonstration was carried out with a hardware channel under realistic and stringent drive conditions that incorporated a full set of adjacent data tracks on multiple heads and media.
+Moreover, the heads used were fully integrated read/write heads, specifically designed for both perpendicular recording and use at this high track density.
 The media was double layered perpendicular media.

 Seagate's performance demonstration showed perpendicular recording functioning at a record data rate of 125 Mbytes per second with an areal density of nearly 60 Gbits per square inch.
-This is the highest data rate and areal density combination ever reported for perpendicular recording, advancing the state of the art over the previous record of 125 Mbytes per second at only 13 Gbits per square inch.
+This is the highest data rate and areal density combination ever reported for perpendicular recording, overtaking the limits of the previous record of 125 Mbytes per second at only 13 Gbits per square inch.

 These demonstrations were conducted by Seagate's Head Technology Development group and Advanced Concepts Lab in Minnesota, using heads manufactured there and in Seagate's Northern Ireland recording head plant.